Quantization for uniform distributions on stretched Sierpi\'nski triangles: Quantization dimension and quantization coefficient

-In this section, we study the quantization dimension and the quantization coefficient of the R-measure.
-Note that if $\gb$ is the Hausdorff dimension of the R-triangle, then $3 (\frac 1 3)^\gb=1$ which yields $\gb=1$, i.e., the Haudorff dimension of the R-triangle is one.
-Moreover, using the formula given by \cite[Theorem~A]{MR}, we see that the Hausdorff dimension and the packing dimension of the R-measure are obtained as one.
-In the following theorem we show that the quantization dimension of the R-measure is also one, and it shows that all these dimensions coincide.
+Since the stretched Sierpi\`nski triangle under investigation satisfies the strong separation condition, with each $S_i$ having contracting factor of $\frac{1}{3}, $ its Hausdorff dimension is equal to the similarity dimension.
+Hence, from the equation $3 (\frac 1 3)^\gb=1, $ we have $\dim_{\te{H}}(S)=\beta =1. $ By Theorem~14.17 \cite{GL2}, the quantization dimension $D(P) $ exists and is equal to $ \beta=1.$ Moreover, using the formula given by Theorem~A \cite{MR}, we see that the Hausdorff dimension and the packing dimension of the measure $P$ are obtained as one.
+Thus, for the probability measure $P$ with support the stretched Sierpi\`nski triangle, the Hausdorff dimension, the packing dimension, and the quantization dimension coincide.
+In the sequel, we show that the $\gb$-dimensional quantization coefficient for $P$ does not exist.